-In the Federal Register of August 25, 2006 (71 FR 50412) (FRL-8084-8), EPA issued a notice pursuant to section 408(d)(3) of FFDCA, 21 U.S.C.
-346a(d)(3), announcing the filing of a pesticide petition (PP 7F4851) by Dow AgroSciences LLC, 9330 Zionville Road, Indianapolis, IN 46268-1054.
-The petition requested that 40 CFR 180.468 be amended by establishing a tolerance for residues of the herbicide flumetsulam, N-(2,6-difluorophenyl)-5methyl-(1,2,4)-triazolo-[1,5-a]pyrimidine-2-sulfonamide, in or on beans (dry) at 0.05 parts per million (ppm).
-That notice included a summary of the petition prepared by the registrant.
-There were no comments received in response to the notice of
+In the Federal Register of December 20, 2006 (71 FR 76321) (FRL-8104-4), EPA issued a notice pursuant to section 408(d)(3) of FFDCA, 21 U.S.C.
+346a(d)(3), announcing the filing of a pesticide petition (PP 2F2469) by Gowan Company, P. O. Box 5569, Yuma, AZ 85366.
+The petition requested that 40 CFR 180.479(a)(2) be amended by establishing a tolerance for residues of the herbicide halosulfuron methyl, methyl 5-[(4, 6-dimethoxy-2pyrimidinyl)amino] carbonylaminosulfonyl-3-chloro-1methyl-1H-pyrazole-4-carboxylate in or on the raw agricultural commodities alfalfa, forage at 1.0 ppm and alfalfa, hay at 2.0 ppm.
+The Agency also proposed that the tolerance expression for 40 CFR 180.479(a)(1) be corrected to read "Tolerances are established for residues of the herbicide halosulfuron-methyl, methyl 5-[(4,6-dimethoxy-2pyrimidiny)amino] carbonylaminosulfonyl-3-chloro-1methyl $\tilde{-}1H$ -pyrazole- $\tilde{4}$ -caboxylate, and its metabolites determined as 3-chloro-1-methyl-5-sulfamoylpyrazole-4carboxylic acid, expressed as halosulfuron-methyl equivalents in or on the raw agricultural commodities listed in the table in this unit."
+That notice referenced a summary of the petition prepared by Gowan Company, the registrant that has been included in the public docket.
+There were no comments received in response to the notice of filing.

 Section 408(b)(2)(A)(i) of FFDCA allows EPA to establish a tolerance (the legal limit for a pesticide chemical residue in or on a food) only if EPA determines that the tolerance is "safe."
 Section 408(b)(2)(A)(ii) of FFDCA defines "safe" to mean that "there is a reasonable certainty that no harm will result from aggregate exposure to the pesticide chemical residue, including all anticipated dietary exposures and all other exposures for which there is reliable information."
 This includes exposure through drinking water and in residential settings, but does not include occupational exposure.
-Section 408(b)(2)(C) of FFDCA requires EPA to give special consideration to exposure of infants and children to the pesticide chemical residue in establishing a tolerance and to "ensure that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to the pesticide chemical residue. . . . "
+Section 408(b)(2)(C) of FFDCA requires EPA to give special consideration to exposure of infants and children to the pesticide chemical residue in establishing a tolerance and to "ensure that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to the pesticide chemical residue...."